 Diet

 High Glycemic Index Foods: Consuming foods with a high glycemic index, such as sugary and processed items, can lead to spikes in blood sugar and insulin levels.
-Elevated insulin levels can stimulate sebum production, contributing to hormonal acne.
+Improved insulin levels can stimulate sebum production, contributing to hormonal acne.

 Dairy Products: Some studies suggest that dairy products, particularly those with high levels of hormones like growth hormones, may exacerbate acne in some individuals.